-eduroam logoeduroam (education roaming) is the secure worldwide federated network access service developed for the international research and education community.
+eduroam (education roaming) is the secure worldwide federated network access service developed for the international research and education community.
 It provides per-user, per-session encrypted network access for visitors from participating institutions, without the need to gain guest credentials on arrival to an eduroam enabled location.
 The connectivity is instantaneous and the infrastructure is authenticated by the user.

 Here is a video overview of eduroam: